 The D series VMs are classed as “general purpose” whereas the E series VMs are “memory optimised” and provide more memory per-CPU than other types of VMs.
 The AMD Eas_v4 range has a ratio of 8GiB of memory per CPU, conversely, the Das_v4 range has 4GiB of memory per CPU.
 Both types of VM are commonly used as SAP Applications servers.

 The following charts show how these new VMs stack up against the Intel equivalents that are SAP certified.

 In both D and E series VMs, the new AMD VMs provide more SAPs than the equivalent Intel systems as tested by SAP.
-In every comparison, the AMD VM provided at least 38% more SAPS!
+In every comparison, the AMD VM provided at least 38 percent more SAPS!
 But what about the price?
 Now, this is where it gets really interesting.
 The E-series VMs are the same as their Intel equivalents.
 However, the D-series AMD VMs are less than half of the price than the latest Intel versions.
-Meaning you could half the cost of a D-Series Intel VM buy relacing it with AMD and still receive a ~40% performance increase.
+This means you could half the cost of a D-Series Intel VM by relacing it with AMD and still receive a ~40 percent performance increase.